JeffMurray/must/tutorials/readme.txt

 26 May 2013

-I plan to record some live screen and voice sessions the highlights in each session.
+I plan to record some live screen and voice sessions that follows the agenda in the text files.

-Maybe once there is some interest.